balena-io-experimental/meetbot/README.md

 # Meetbot

-Meetbot is a Google Meet bot that eliminates the need for such questions in your video calls:
+Meetbot is a Google Meet bot that makes meetings frictionless.

+Meetbot aims to eliminate questions in video calls like:

-_1. Can you hear me? ...
+_1. Can you hear me?
 Can you hear us?_ Validates audio input of attendees minus the awkward silence.
 _2. Can you resend those links again?_ Meetbot records chat transcript.
-_3. Do you have notes the call?_ Also, records voice captions/transcript.
+_3. Do you have any notes from the call?_ Also, records voice caption transcript.
 _4. Was the meeting recorded?_ Auto-records meetings.
-_5. Does anyone have the links shared in the meeting?_ Saves it all to Google Docs
+_5. Does anyone have the links shared in the meeting?_ Saves it all to Google Docs.
+Easy sharing.

 And, many more features.